iheartradio/play-swagger/README.md

 This plugin adds a sbt task `swagger`, with which you can generate the `swagger.json` for testing purpose.

 This plugin will generate the `swagger.json` in the packaged `public` folder for you on `sbt package`, which will make it available under path `assets/swagger.json`.
-You can change the target folder through a sbt setting `swaggerTarget`

 #### Step 2